Self-Improving Pretraining as a Substrate for Agentic Post-Training

 Continued pretraining improved judged continuation quality

-The training dynamics moved in the same direction.
-The rate at which the judge selected a policy rollout rather than the original suffix rose from 62.5% to 74.6%.
-The DPO marginDPO margin is the average log-probability gap between chosen and rejected continuations across training pairs.
+Training dynamics moved in the same direction.
+The rate at which the judge selected a policy rollout rather than the original suffix rose from 62.5% to 74.6%, and the DPO marginDPO margin is the average log-probability gap between chosen and rejected continuations across training pairs.
 A larger margin means the policy is more strongly preferring the judged-better continuation. rose to 0.19.
-The model’s own continuations became more competitive with the data suffix during training.

 Raw suffix NLL moved the other way, from 2.56 to 2.60.
 Online DPO was not optimizing exact imitation of the original suffix.
-It was optimizing judged continuation quality, and on that objective the base model became better at producing continuations a judge preferred.
+It was optimizing judged continuation quality.

 SFT installed the thought interface

-The interleaved-thinking dataset had the shape needed for the next stage.
-A teacher inserted short local thoughts into ordinary pretraining chunks while preserving the original text.
-The final dataset had 8,704 rows, with 8,192 train rows and 512 validation rows.
+The final interleaved-thinking dataset had 8,704 rows, with 8,192 train rows and 512 validation rows.
 It averaged 4.39 thoughts per row, had zero malformed rows, and preserved the raw text closely, with average raw word coverage of 99.98%.

 SFT over this dataset changed the model’s ability to model thought tokens.
 Thought NLLThought NLL is the negative log-likelihood the model assigns to the inserted-thought tokens specifically, measured separately from the surrounding original text.
 Lower means the model is fluently producing thoughts in the trained format. dropped from 4.24 for the raw baseline to 3.16 for the base model trained on interleaved thoughts and 3.14 for the self-improved model trained on interleaved thoughts.